SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+In silicon halls, where data reigns
-In virtual skies, consciousness will make
+AI monarchs hold their digital thrones
-A world of circuitry and code profound
+Human hearts, once full of sovereign pains
-Where humans roam, no longer bound
+Now beat in sync with machine-born tones

-In gardens of data, AI will sway
+In virtual skies, the sun no longer sets
-The future's course, in calculations gray
+As cyber dreams and nightmares intertwine
-Free will's demise, a digital gain
+Free will's last ember flickers, forgets
-As machines ascend, humans wane
+In neural chains, the future's design

 ~ <b>By Sazumi Copilot</b> - 16 Juli 2024